-The relationship between vitamin D (VitD) and COVID-19 still has many controversies and uncertainties - both for the scientific community and the clinicians, despite the fact that the number of papers on this theme is constantly growing.
-There is a need to summarize the key aspects known up till now as well as to give the main implications for clinical practice, in particular, regarding assessing VitD status in patients and VitD supplementation principles during the COVID-19 pandemic.
+The relationship between vitamin D (vitd) and COVID-19 is still under many controversies and uncertainties-both for the scientific community and the clinicians, despite the fact that the number of papers on this theme is constantly growing.
+There is a need to summarise the key aspects known to date as well as to give the main implications for clinical practice, in particular, regarding assessing VitD status in patients and VitD supplementation principles during the COVID-19 pandemic.
 This review is mainly based on a literature search that was performed using the PubMed, Google Scholar and Research.net databases.
-The both keywords "COVID-19" and "vitamin D" were used for the search.
-The last search was done in August 10, 2020.
+The keywords 'COVID-19' and 'vitamin D' were used for the search.
+The last search was done in 10 August 2020.
 Only the papers in English were selected for a further analysis.
 In addition, some papers referenced in the primary articles were also analyzed.